NYPL/metronome/CONTRIBUTING.md

 6. [Contributing for Developers](#contributing-for-developers)

 ## Where Our Documentation Lives
+Our documentation is hosted on Github Pages at [nypl.github.io/nypl-design-system-docs](https://nypl.github.io/nypl-design-system-docs/#/), which is linked to at the top level of this repo at [github.com/NYPL/nypl-design-system-docs](https://github.com/NYPL/nypl-design-system-docs).
+This site is built using a library called [Docsify](https://docsify.js.org), which takes a collection of markdown files and compiles them into a static site.
+We host this static site on Github Pages, which is free.
+Docsify is also free.
+We use Github's built in tools to edit these markdown files which then are automatically compiled, building a new version of the site each time we hit save on a file.

 ## Editing Existing Documentation
+There are two ways to navigating to the documentation you would like to update.
+The first is by navigating to the file using Github's file directory, the top level of which can be found [here](https://github.com/NYPL/nypl-design-system-docs).
+The second is by navigating to the desired page on the documentation site itself [here](https://nypl.github.io/nypl-design-system-docs/#/) and clicking the "Edit in Github" text link in the upper right hand corner.
+This will navigate you to the markdown file in Github.

+Regardless of how you navigate to it, the following steps are how you edit and file and contribute it back to the website:

+1. Click the pencil icon in the upper right hand corner.
+Hovering over it should give you the alt text "Edit this file".
+It is nestled between a small computer icon and a small trash can icon.
+2. This will take you to the edit mode.
+Make your desired changes in the file.
+If you are unfamiliar with markdown we have two sections that may be relevant to you: [Learning Markdown](#learning-markdown) | [Programs for Authoring Markdown](#programs-for-authoring-markdown)
+3. When you have completed authoring your changes, scroll to the bottom of the page.
+Under the subheader "Commit changes", add a meaningful commit message for the changes you have made.
+An example of a good commit is this one from Ellen:

+`Adds subfield categories to 3.
+AT-001: Page Title"]()`

+An example of a poor commit message is this one:

+`Updates CONTRIBUTING.md`
+4. After authoring a meaningful commit message,

 ## Creating New Documentation
 Creating New File